incubateind/ihs-Jaipur/README.md

 # India Hackathon Series - HERE Jaipur
-Project Submission for HERE presents India Hackathon Series - Delhi.
+Project Submission for HERE presents India Hackathon Series - Jaipur.

 ## Submission Procedure
 Read the following steps and guidelines properly for proper submission of your project.
 Missing out any step or performing it wrongly can lead to unsuccessful submission.